QuangNguyenLong/pcprep/README.md

 # [Point cloud preparation tool](https://github.com/QuangNguyenLong/pcprep)

+The original project has now been relocated to [filrg/pcprep](https://github.com/filrg/pcprep).

 ## Requirements
 The following packages are required to build the Point cloud preparation tool:
 * cmake >= 3.0